UAE shoppers switch to cheaper 18K gold jewellery amid record-high prices

 Photo: File

-Gold jewellery shoppers in Dubai and UAE are switching from the costlier 22K variant ornaments to a more affordable 18K variant of jewellery due to precious metal prices reaching an all-time high.
+Gold jewellery shoppers in Dubai and UAE are switching from the costly 22K ornaments to a more affordable 18K variant of jewellery as precious metal prices reach an all-time high.

-Industry executives say that demand and appeal for diamond-studded jewellery is also increasing due to high yellow metal prices.
+Industry executives say the demand and appeal for diamond-studded jewellery is also increasing due to high yellow metal prices.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.